JosephRullo/Active-Directory-Security-Groups-and-Sharing-Access-Permissions/README.md

 <h2>Step 12.</h2>

 **Assign  Member to Security Group.** <p> No one has access to this Security Group just yet, because we have not added any members to it.
 Let's do that now, first choose which User you will make a member of the Security Group (for this example someone from EMPLOYEES).
 Now go back to Active Directory Users and Computers -> go to the SECURITY GROUPS unit -> double click on ACCOUNTANTS group -> select the Members tab -> click Add -> type in the bottom field the name of the User you chose (for this example Grace.
 G) -> click Check Names -> click Ok -> click Apply -> click Ok.
-Now switch back to the Client VM and logoff (you must logoff and logon again to have these permissions take effect.)
-Log back on to the Client as the User you selected as a member -> open File Explorer -> go to the Domain path with the ACCOUNTING folder and try to open it and and create a new folder in it (ex.
-Receipts).
-No error messages should appear.
-Switch back to the Domain Controller VM and confirm that the new folder was created here as well.
-Congratulations!
-You have successfully given access/permissions and shared folders in Active Directory.
 <p>
 <p>
 <img src="https://i.imgur.com/ksfuU6U.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>